Anatomy of an Abnormality

 Reassurance of Excellent and Professional Care

-The physicians of IGEA Brain & Spine, P.A. are no strangers to neurosurgery and are board-certified specialists who work in the treatment of brain disorders.
+The physicians of IGEA Brain, Spine & Orthopedics, P.A. are no strangers to neurosurgery and are board-certified specialists who work in the treatment of brain disorders.
 They aim to provide comprehensive neurosurgical care with the use of state-of-the-art technology.
 For answers to your questions about Chiari malformations, call 908-219-9673.